osmocom/osmo-iuh/README.md

 you will need a modified asn1c which has the following features:
 * APER support (the patch from Eurecom, or its forward-ported version from the aper branch of git://git.osmocom.org/asn1c)
-* support for prefixing the generated types (aper-prefix branch of git://git.osmocom.org/asn1c)
+* Support for prefixing the generated types (aper-prefix branch of git://git.osmocom.org/asn1c)
+* Then in osmo-iuh.git: make -C src/ regen